 New Zealand Certificate in Computing (User Fundamentals) (Level 2)

-This course is designed to improve your digital literacy.
-You may be returning to the workforce or simply wanting to keep up with technology and meet and learn with others.
+This course of study is designed to improve your digital literacy.
+You might be returning to the workforce or simply wanting to keep up with technology and meet and learn with others.

-You will use a range of software tools and applications that are freely available online to create and share digital content including images, audio and video.
-You will learn how to connect and collaborate with others online, and will have the opportunity to use a range of digital devices including PCs, phones and tablets.
-You will learn about basic troubleshooting and personal cyber-safety.
+You'll use a range of software tools and applications that are freely available online to create and share digital content including images, audio and video.
+You'll learn how to connect and collaborate with others online, and have the opportunity to use a range of digital devices including PCs, phones and tablets.
+You'll learn about basic troubleshooting and personal cyber-safety.

 This is a free, 12 week course.
 There are two groups within the course, Business Administration and Technology, and Digital Citizen.

 Are you a life-long learner looking for new challenge?
 If you want to improve your basic computing skills then this course is for you.

 During this course you’ll learn basic troubleshooting for your phones and devices.
 We’ll show you how to use Google Drive and Docs to create, store and share documents.
 You’ll learn how to build a simple website using Google Sites.
 You might even like to have a go at programming with simple and fun tools.